 12.6 The Board of Directors shall establish policies governing the management of funds for investment purposes and establish any other financial procedures required for the operation of the Society.

-12.7 The General Manager shall be responsible for the preparation and keeping of the Society’s books and records.
+12.7 The Executive Director shall be responsible for the preparation and keeping of the Society’s books and records.

 13.0 Remuneration